itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/README.md

  Checkpoint 3 : To make sure MAGIC is installed make a file of magic using `magic checkpoint3.mag` If MAGIC with blank project is opened then MAGIC is installed.

- i.
-AND2X1 : I have used AND2X1 Sspice netlist & cell to generate layout of AND2X1.
+ __1. AND2X1 : I have used AND2X1 Sspice netlist & cell to generate layout of AND2X1.__

  Use command to generate layout